jcgneto/CV/README.md

 # Research areas of interest

-Ecology of Foodborne pathogens.
+Epidemiology and ecology of Salmonella enterica and E. coli pathovars.
-Gut microbiome and enteric pathogens.
+Ecological interactions between the gut microbiome and enteric pathogens.

 # Publications